airswap/airswap-about/activities/delivery.md

 ### Rewards

 At the end of each voting cycle, Contributors allocate GIVE tokens on [Coordinape](https://coordinape.com) to reward others based on their contributions during that cycle.
-At the end of the cycle, rewards are paid out based on their allocation of GIVE tokens.
+At the end of the cycle, rewards are distributed based on their allocation of GIVE tokens.

 {% hint style="info" %}
 Read more on rewards [here](../community/rewards.md)